viniciuskneves/articles/slack-release-bot-github-action/README.md

               title: ${{ steps.latest_commit.outputs.TITLE }}
  ```

- Instead of performing the `curl` ourselves, we just use the new action and using `with` we can pass the requried variables.
+ Instead of performing the `curl` ourselves, we just use the new action and using `with` we can pass the required variables.

  Now we have a centralized repository where we can standardize the release, make its usage easier and, on top of that, document what is going on, which would be hard if you just copy a `curl` from another workflow.